aspirepress/Governance/docs/index.md

    followed* as a matter of course.
 Breaking these policies can be grounds for discipline or removal from the project.

 **In general** our goal is to have more guidelines and core principles than actual policies.
 A policy exists where no alternative was available.
-We implement polciies to resolve conflicts or issues that cannot be resolved through less restrictive means.
-Policies carry the force of official rules in this project, while guidelines and core principles are signposts tha guide our behavior and decision-making without fully constricting it.
+We implement policies to resolve conflicts or issues that cannot be resolved through less restrictive means.
+Policies carry the force of official rules in this project, while guidelines and core principles are signposts that guide our behavior and decision-making without fully constricting it.

 ## Code of Conduct

-AspirePress also implements a [Code of Conduct](https://github.com/aspirepress/.github/blob/main/CODE_OF_CONDUCT.md), adherance to which is required by all members of the project.
+AspirePress also implements a [Code of Conduct](https://github.com/aspirepress/.github/blob/main/CODE_OF_CONDUCT.md), adherence to which is required by all members of the project.

 ## Credits